 Premium Per User (PPU) only supports BYOK when it's enabled across the entire tenant.

-Some organizations will choose to supplement their Premium capacity with Premium Per User (PPU) licenses.
-However, PPU is not required to publish content to existing Premium capacities.
+Some organizations choose to supplement their Premium capacity with Premium Per User (PPU) licenses.
+However, PPU isn't required to publish content to existing Premium capacities.

 Administration of Premium Per User (PPU)

 Administrators manage PPU licenses, users, and settings in the Power BI Admin portal.
-Admins can manage which per-user settings are exposed, which users are allowed to create PPU workspaces, which workspaces are marked as Premium or Premium Per User, and other settings.
+Admins can determine which per-user settings are exposed, which users can create PPU workspaces, which workspaces are Premium or Premium Per User, and other settings.

-Once a Premium Per User (PPU) license is provisioned in a tenant, its features are available in any workspace for which you turn them on.
+Once a Premium Per User (PPU) license is provisioned in a tenant, its features are available in any workspace where you turn them on.

-Unlike Premium capacity settings, PPU licenses do not require memory management or CPU management, similar to how Pro licenses do not require such management.
-Tenant administrators can select feature settings for PPU licenses, but cannot disable specific workloads.
+Unlike Premium capacity settings, PPU licenses don't require memory management or CPU management, similar to how Pro licenses don't require such management.
+Tenant administrators can select feature settings for PPU licenses, but can't disable specific workloads.

 You can move workspaces between Premium Per User (PPU) and Premium capacities as needed.
-Any such move will require a full refresh of any datasets or dataflows that reside in the workspace, once you move it back to a Premium capacity.
-There is a limited set of APIs available to enable movement of workspaces, but they do not include actions such as turning off a workload.
+Any such move requires a full refresh of datasets or dataflows in the workspace after you move it back to a Premium capacity.
+A limited set of APIs enable movement of workspaces, but they don't include actions such as turning off a workload.

-Datasets in the Large Dataset format in Premium Per User (PPU) will not appear in the user interface, which is by design.
+Datasets in the Large Dataset format in Premium Per User (PPU) won't appear in the user interface.